Masala Herb

 There are countless sauces that are based on homemade Mayonnaise.
 This includes the remoulade and tartar sauce

-My favorite Mayonnaise variation is the Curry Mayonnaise variation which is common in France and the Sriracha Mayo.
+My favorite is mayonnaise with curry powder which is common in France and the Sriracha Mayo.

 How do YOU use homemade Mayo at home?
 With what do you serve fresh Mayo?